The Phenomenon of Policy Churn: Conclusions and Future Work

 \section{Conclusions and Future Work}

-\paragraph{Revisiting interpretations.} Nine years after the introduction of DQN \cite{dqn-arxiv}, there are still phenomena in value-based deep RL that remain to be understood, with this paper putting the spotlight on one of them, which lies at the intersection of learning and exploration dynamics.
+\paragraph{Revisiting interpretations.} Nine years after the introduction of DQN \cite{dqn-arxiv}, there are still phenomena in value-based deep RL that remain to be understood, with this paper putting the spotlight on one of them that lies at the intersection of learning and exploration dynamics.
 In particular, we hope that an awareness of the churn phenomenon will make researchers revisit some good ideas that may have been prematurely disregarded or under-valued, either because their promised exploration effect was too entangled with learning dynamics and the resulting churn, or because they improved the stability of learning dynamics at the expense of reduced exploration that undid the overall gains.

-\paragraph{Churn beyond value-based RL.} An obvious follow-up question that we have not yet addressed is whether policy churn is also an important effect beyond value-based algorithms.
+\paragraph{Churn beyond value-based RL.} An obvious follow-up question is whether policy churn is also an important effect beyond value-based algorithms.
 We could imagine that actor-critic algorithms incur much less policy change, because stochastic policies change more smoothly, or because various penalty terms keep the updated policy from deviating too much from its precursor.
-If this is indeed the case, that would indicate that exploration in these methods is different as well, possibly with complementary advantages and disadvantages.
+If that were the case, it would indicate that exploration in these agents differs as well, possibly with complementary advantages and disadvantages.
 Similarly, various instances of model-based RL~\cite{moerland2020model,muzero} may have less policy change, because the planning process could mitigate some of the function approximation effects.
+We leave these investigations to future work, but include one preliminary result (Figure~\ref{fig:actor-critic}) that seems to hint at churn being high in some actor-critic agents as well.